 Problem: object recognition from images.

-- What and why - Pattern recognition primer - Object recognition in controlled environments - State of the art object recognition systems operate on that data.
+- What and why - Pattern recognition primer - Object recognition in controlled environments - State of the art object recognition systems graphic.
+In object-oriented programming, objects include data and the procedures necessary to operate on that data.

 What is Object Recognition?